Atlantic Ocean: Extent and data

-The International Hydrographic Organization (IHO) defined the limits of the oceans and seas in 1953, but some of these definitions have been revised since then and some are not used by various authorities, institutions, and countries, see for example the CIA World Factbook.
+The International Hydrographic Organization (IHO) defined the limits of the oceans and seas in 1953, but some of these definitions have been revised since then and some are not recognized by various authorities, institutions, and countries, for example the CIA World Factbook.
 Correspondingly, the extent and number of oceans and seas vary.

 The Atlantic Ocean is bounded on the west by North and South America.
-It connects to the Arctic Ocean through the Denmark Strait, Greenland Sea, Norwegian Sea and Barents Sea.
-To the east, the boundaries of the ocean proper are Europe: the Strait of Gibraltar (where it connects with the Mediterranean Sea—one of its marginal seas—and, in turn, the Black Sea, both of which also touch upon Asia) and Africa.
+It connects to the Arctic Ocean through the Labrador Sea, Denmark Strait, Greenland Sea, Norwegian Sea and Barents Sea with the northern divider passing through Iceland and Svalbard.
+To the east, the boundaries of the ocean proper are Europe and Africa: the Strait of Gibraltar (where it connects with the Mediterranean Sea – one of its marginal seas – and, in turn, the Black Sea, both of which also touch upon Asia).

 In the southeast, the Atlantic merges into the Indian Ocean.
 The 20° East meridian, running south from Cape Agulhas to Antarctica defines its border.
 In the 1953 definition it extends south to Antarctica, while in later maps it is bounded at the 60° parallel by the Southern Ocean.

 The Atlantic has irregular coasts indented by numerous bays, gulfs and seas.
 These include the Baltic Sea, Black Sea, Caribbean Sea, Davis Strait, Denmark Strait, part of the Drake Passage, Gulf of Mexico, Labrador Sea, Mediterranean Sea, North Sea, Norwegian Sea, almost all of the Scotia Sea, and other tributary water bodies.
 Including these marginal seas the coast line of the Atlantic measures 111866 km compared to 135663 km for the Pacific.

-Including its marginal seas, the Atlantic covers an area of 106460000 km2 or 23.5% of the global ocean and has a volume of 310410900 km3 or 23.3% of the total volume of the earth's oceans.
+Including its marginal seas, the Atlantic covers an area of 106460000 km2 or 23.5% of the global ocean and has a volume of 310410900 km3 or 23.3% of the total volume of the Earth's oceans.
 Excluding its marginal seas, the Atlantic covers 81760000 km2 and has a volume of 305811900 km3.
 The North Atlantic covers 41490000 km2 (11.5%) and the South Atlantic 40270000 km2 (11.1%).
 The average depth is 3646 m and the maximum depth, the Milwaukee Deep in the Puerto Rico Trench, is 8376 m.